Azure/azure-storage-fuse/README.md

 - Basic file system operations such as mkdir, opendir, readdir, rmdir, open, read, create, write, close, unlink, truncate, stat, rename
 - Local caching to improve subsequent access times
-- Streaming to support reading large files
+- Streaming to support reading AND writing large files
 - Parallel downloads and uploads to improve access time for large files
 - Multiple mounts to the same container for read-only workloads

+## _New BlobFuse2 Health Monitor_
+One of the biggest BlobFuse2 features is our brand new health monitor.
+It allows customers gain more insight into how their BlobFuse2 instance is behaving with the rest of their machine.
+Visit [here](https://github.com/Azure/azure-storage-fuse/blob/main/tools/health-monitor/README.md) to set it up.

 ## Distinctive features compared to blobfuse (v1.x)
 - Blobfuse2 is fuse3 compatible (other than Ubuntu-18 and Debian-9, where it still runs with fuse2)